benthepoet/interview-game-api/README.md

 }
 ```

-In a production deployment this key can be set using an environment variable named `RAWG:ApiKey`.
+In a production deployment this key can be set using an environment variable named `RAWG__ApiKey`.

 ### Caching
 In order to reduce redundant calls to the RAWG API and provide a better user experience, game details are cached